superguaricho/foxdot-mode/README.md

     (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
     (add-hook 'foxdot-mode-hook 'foxdot-start-foxdot)

-Now you can write and evaluate your livecoding lines, seting the cursor over the line that you want execute and using the folowing keys:
+Now, when I have started SuperCollider and open a .foxdot file in Emacs, it launchs *FoxDot* process and I can write and evaluate my livecoding lines, seting the cursor over the line that you want execute and using the folowing keys:

     Ctrl+c Ctrl+c (foxdot-run-line)
     Ctrl+c Ctrl+g (foxdot-run-line-and-go).
 This command send a line to the interpreter and